smoobandit/NXTOpenCube/README.md

 The NxtCubeMachineCode.zip file is Hitchhiker's original source archive.

-SOme other interesting projects on GitHub are:
+Some other interesting projects on GitHub are:

 https://github.com/amarghosh/rubiks-cube